·7 min read

 If your ghost rate is high, your qualification questions are too aggressive.
 If your qualified-to-close rate is low, your criteria are too loose.

 Learn more about DM sales scripts that close after qualification.
+For high-ticket selling, qualification is even more critical.
+Read high-ticket closing in DMs.

 Want AI to handle qualification for you?
 See how SellByChat qualifies leads naturally in Instagram DMs.